top of page

 “No fuckin’ way don’t even think about it…Woohooooooooo…!”

-I will play with it just so much, then head uphill and watch it go by.
+I’ll play with it just so much, and then I’ll head uphill and watch it go by.
 I swear.

 The crossing comes into view a hundred yards downstream.

-Bill and Ted stand midstream, backs to the wave, rinsing their fucking bandanas.
+Bill and Ted stand midstream, backs to the wave, rinsing their frigging bandanas.

 “SHIT!”
 Puff…puff.
 “GET UP THE BANK…!”

 My legs cannot move any faster.
-I glance at the approaching wave, thundering like a freight train.
-The path is set.
+I glance at the approaching wave, thundering like a freight train, right at them.
+Paths are set.

-“Get up the bank get up the bank get up the bank…!”
+“Get up the bank get up the bank get up the bAAAAAank…!”
 Glance back.
-“Flash Flood…!”
+“FLASH FLOOD…!”
 Seventy-five yards, fifty, glance back.

-Startled, they turn and stare—at me, not at their approaching doom.
-They start towards the far bank.
-Too slow.
+Startled, they turn and stare – but at me, not their approaching doom.
+They start towards the far bank – too slow.
 I hyperventilate, oxygenating my blood.
 Twenty yards.
 My eyes take in every rock, where my last steps must fall, where my surface dive will land.
 Last glance upstream.
-It’ll be close.

-In mid-flight, just before entering the muddy blackness, I inhale and flick my head rightwards for one last glimpse.
-Then I’m underwater–oh, the silence!–and plowing hard before the image gels, and it is this: An explosion of red mud like a supernova overwhelms the ten foot high virgin white limestone boulder thirty feet upstream.
+In mid-flight, just before the muddy blackness consumes me, I inhale and flick my head for one last glimpse, then I’m underwater.
+The thick silence startles me, I frantically plow with sinew and bone and spirit, and that final airborne image gels – a supernova of red mud has just blown over the top of that ten foot high white limestone boulder thirty feet upstream.

-My feet hit the river bottom running, like in the molasses of a silent dream, my arms drag mud wildly, propelling me forward.
-Unexpectedly air once again touches my face, enters my lungs, the roar greets my ears.
-My guys stand facing me at what is just now the bank, but in two seconds will be ten feet deep and ruthless.
-Their faces are contorted, confused and angry.
-I grab their collars, feet scrambling to gain purchase, leaning hard into them, and shove.
-The moment stretches far into my future, my past.
-Into my story.
+My feet hit the river bottom running, like in the molasses of a nightmare.
+My arms drag at the mud wildly, blindly propelling me forward in the crushing underwater silence.
+Then, miraculously, air once again touches my face, enters my lungs, the locomotive roar again greets my ears.
+With the absolute clarity that the closeness of annihilation gives, I see my guys facing me at what is just now the bank, but in two seconds will be ten feet deep and utterly ruthless.
+Their faces are contorted in confusion and anger.
+I grab their collars, feet scrambling to gain purchase, leaning hard into them, shove hard.
 Puppets and puppeteer.
-Not me and them; Life and not life.
+Nothing to do with me and them; Life versus Not-Life.

 They are flung backwards into a thicket of ash trees.
-I wrap my arms around the nearest, high as I can reach, no time to choose for stoutness.
-The wave takes my legs out from under me.
+I wrap my arms around the nearest, high as I can reach, no time to choose the stoutest.
+The Wave sweeps my legs out from under me.

 XXX

-Lorna is napping in her raft, chocked into the hourglass.
+Back at the eddy downstream, Lorna is napping on her raft, chocked into the hourglass.
 The wave will hit her first.
-Sharon, “Shay,” is on her raft, nearest the Colorado River at the far end of the string.
-Unfortunately, she’s also on the upstream side of the eddy, farthest from an escape ledge.
+Sharon, “Shay,” is two rafts down the pack, definitely NOT drinking Kahluah with Bill and Joel.
+She’s also on the far upstream edge of the eddyline, farthest from an escape ledge.

-Barry Lopez writes about the Native Eye, how an Eskimo paddling a skin kayak across miles of Arctic ocean—no land in sight, all belongings and family members tucked inside, utterly dependant—must focus on the movement of his kayak towards his destination.
-Not tunnel vision, but crystal clear, absolute attention.
-The merest change in the familiar salty breeze, a wisp of cloud on the horizon, a flock of birds wheeling, and muscles and mind become taut, alert, calculating.
-Ready.
+Barry Lopez writes about the Native Eye, how, for example, an Eskimo paddling a skin kayak across miles of featureless Arctic ocean – no land in sight, family members tucked inside and utterly dependent – must focus on moving his kayak through fickle winds and massive currents towards his landing, sometimes a speck of an island beyond his view over the liquid horizon.
+Tunnel vision would be deadly.
+What’s required is crystal clear, primal, absolute background attentiveness, whilst getting the job a hand done.
+The merest change in the familiar salty breeze, a wisp of cloud on the horizon, a flock of birds wheeling – one single feather drifting and swirling, and muscles and mind become taut, alert, calculating, ready.
+He is wholly part of a vast spirit world, telling him all he needs to know.
+The rest simply follows.
+I try to impart that kind of elemental savvy to the guides I train, with varying results.

 “Flash Floooooood!!!”

 Edwards will later swear he saw Lorna leap from a dead sleep and in an instant fly over the boats to safety at the far end of a dozen rafts, feet never touching rubber or frame.
-Fortunate, since The Wave engulfs her boat, straining, then snapping its lines and wrapping it sideways into the next, then both into the next, and so on.
-The lines thrum and stretch and snap, anchors pop out of cracks.
+Fortunate, since The Wave engulfs her boat in a split second, straining, then snapping its lines and wrapping it sideways into the next, like humping hippos, then both into the next, and so on.
+The bowlines thrum and stretch and snap, anchors and rock-chocks pop out of cracks, sounding like rifle shots.
 Metal D-rings on the rubber rafts disintegrate, ripping a hole in one, causing it to deflate and fold in half underneath itself.

-For us guides, an unconscious hand-slap to the chest—just checking—is second nature in times of need Yep, her life jacket is on.
+For us guides, an unconscious hand-slap to the chest – just checking – is second nature in times of need.
+Yep, her life jacket is on.
 (Why?
 Who can say.
-Nobody ever does that when hanging out in the eddy.)
-She draws the knife from its scabbard in her lifejacket and starts cutting lines.
-The whole flotilla is being ripped and contorted, held in the brunt of the torrent, but as lines are cut, it swings out, pendulums from my snout still tied to the far ledge.
-There guides gawk and scramble, grabbing life jackets and throw lines.
-Shay slithers and leaps across the lurching mass and gladly joins them.
-The boats now strain in the raging current of the Colorado at the head of a rapid running at forty-five thousand cubic feet per second.
-Off my single bowline.
+Nobody ever wears their life jacket when hanging out in the eddy.)
+She draws the emergency knife from its scabbard and starts cutting anything that looks like a bowline.
+The whole flotilla is being ripped and contorted, held in the brunt of the torrent, but as lines are cut, it swings out into the main river current, pendulum-ing off of my snout still tied to that lonely flat rock on the far ledge.
+The guides standing on that ledge gawk and scramble, grabbing life jackets and throw lines.
+The dozen tethered boats now strain in the raging Colorado at the head of a rapid running at forty-five thousand cubic feet per second, all attached to my single bowline.

 XXX

-The rain stops.
-I’m shaking with cold—that, and the shock of having death sit on my shoulder once again, only to leave me behind, once again.
+Back up Havasu, the rain has stopped.
+I’m shaking with cold – that, and the shock of having death sit on my shoulder once again, only to leave me behind, once again.
+I’m not sure how I feel about that.
 Sodden with mud, I stand amidst the trees, leaning against one.
 Steady now.
-It is good to feel the rough bark.
+The rough bark feels good against my cheek.
 Something solid.

-Responsibilities.
+And the responsibilities flow back.
 Moley and Steve are upstream.
 The Colorado is only a short hike away, maybe a mile and a half or so.
-Where are the others?
+Where are the others in our group?
 For sure someone’s been swept away and drowned.
 Bill is shivering.
-I give him my rain jacket.
-He now has that and my hat.
-I must keep moving or I’ll get hypothermic.
-My gut aches for the others, and we have to get moving.
-I cannot, however, leave Bill and Ted (much as I’d like to).
+I give him my new rain jacket.
+He now has that plus my hat, with never a thank you.
+I better keep moving or I’ll get hypothermic.
+My gut aches for the others, but we just have to get moving.
+I can’t, however, leave Bill and Ted behind (much as I’d like to).

 The trail is now in the river, underneath all that liquefied mud.
-Downstream there will be parts of it exposed higher up on the bank, but for now we must crawl through catclaw acacia and Mesquite, small trees lovely to the eye from a distance, not so pleasant up close.
-After all, desert plants must defend themselves—not much to eat in these parts.
+Downstream there will be parts of it exposed higher up on the bank, but for now we must crawl through Catclaw Acacia and Mesquite, small trees lovely to the eye – from a distance.
+After all, desert plants must defend themselves.
+Not much to eat in these parts, so when you stand out like a sore thumb salad, you gotta use what you can to protect yourself.
 Catclaw is rather self-explanatory.
-The thorns on the mesquite are different, long and straight, like IV needles.
-Our only route is choked with these.
-Waist height and below, prickly pear and fishhook cacti litter the ground.
-Blood leaks from countless scratches and holes, like we’ve been flailing ourselves in some religious swoon.
+The thorns on the mesquite are different, long and straight, kinda like big IV needles.
+Our only route is choked with these lovelies.
+At waist height and below, the lovely prickly pear, fishhook and hedgehog cacti litter the ground.
+Blood leaks from countless scratches and pinpricks, top to bottom, like we’ve been flailing ourselves in some religious swoon.
 I ignore Bill and Ted’s loud and constant complaints until they finally shut up.
+My new rain jacket is shredded, as are we.

-Finally, we reach a section of trail above the flood.
-It has abated a couple of feet in the past half-hour.
-We’re getting strangely used to the clamor and feverish motion of red-brown water.
+At long last, we reach a section of trail which is above the flood, which has abated a couple of feet in the past half-hour.
+We’re getting strangely used to the clamour and feverish motion of red-brown water.
 Fish flop in puddles along the recently exposed trail.
-I mindlessly scoop them sideways back into the river with a flick of my foot as I hike; they bounce and disappear in a splash.
+I mindlessly scoop them sideways back into the river with a sideways flick of my foot as I hike along, and they bounce and disappear in a wide-eyed splash, seemingly mouthing whoa, whoa, whoa!

 We round a corner and stumble into a small knot of clients.
-Huddled and cold, some sit on rocks, some stand.
+Huddled and cold, some sit on rocks, some stand hunched and shivering.
 The men cradle their heads in their palms, staring at their feet.
 The women softly whimper, arms crossed for warmth or around their companion’s shoulders, comforting each other.

 “Oh!
 It’s a guide!
 Jeffe!
 Thank God!”
 All faces look to me.

 “Nope.
-We’re fine.”
-I nod, as much for myself as for them.
+We’re all right” I say with a big grin, relief apparent in my voice.
+I nod, as much to myself as to them.
 “We don’t need that last crossing through the tunnel.
 It’s probably underwater, but there’s a secret way back to the boats on this side, higher up.
 Used to be used by the miners back in the thirties.
-It’s gonna be okay.”
+It’s all gonna be okay.”

-Acquitted.
-Off we tramp, the group chatting, newly lighthearted, me picking the way on the still partly submerged trail.
-I ponder my friends, my comrades, in the eddy.
+Acquitted, off we tramp, the group chatting, newly light-hearted, me picking the way on the still partly submerged trail.
+Silently I contemplate my comrades in the eddy.

 XXX

-We come upon little pods of clients scattered along the trail.
-Their manner, and our greeting, is repeated.
-Each time I question, they answer—nobody swept away—until there are nearly thirty of us gaily tramping towards the river.
+We keep coming upon little pods of clients scattered along the trail.
+The manner and greeting of the first encounter is repeated.
+Each time I question, they answer – nobody swept away – until there are nearly thirty of us gaily tramping towards our river.
+That briefing must’ve helped I reckon.

-Moley and Steve appear, having escaped by climbing a cliff.
-He gives me thumbs up, eases into the sweep position.
-A few trees still float downstream, but the power is ebbing, still high and muddy but less troubled.
-We bypass the tunnel where the trail usually goes.
-Water is sucking through it like a giant toilet.
-We ascend the old mining track on the scree above, slowing in the steeper terrain.
-Weary faces concentrate on the loose footing.
-Not over yet.
-Clambering over a slight rise, I gain sight of the cliffs above the first crossing, supporting a rather colorful clutch of boatmen.
-All geared up, lifejackets on, throwbags in hand.
+Back on the trail again and clambering over a slight rise just upstream of the “Big Kid’s Pool”, a favourite play spot for the time-constrained six-day motor trips, I gain sight of the cliffs above the first crossing, sporting a rather colourful clutch of fellow boatmen.
+All geared up, gay yellows and bright purples and vibrant blues, lifejackets on, throwbags in hand.
 Even from this distance, I see their worried faces staring at the water rushing by, expecting the worst.
 Rob, AzRA’s owner, glances up, sees me.
-Only me so far…and then, in an instant, I see the whiteness of a dozen faces staring at me.
-They stiffen, weirdly dressed and posed like mannequins—half bent, limbs akimbo, mouths half open, a river fashion display.
+Only me so far… his mouth moves, and in an instant I see the whiteness of a dozen faces.
+They stiffen, with their preposterous get-ups and posed like mannequins – half bent, limbs akimbo, mouths half open – a river fashion display.

-One by one, my herd tops the rise.
+One by one, my herd tops the rise one by one like popping popcorn.
 The guides begin counting on their fingers.
-Someone produces a roster.
+Someone produces a piece of paper; the roster.
 Rob, pen in hand, checks off names.
 Smiles appear, backs are slapped.

 Presently, Moley materializes, bringing up the rear.
 All accounted for.

 Soon, we are yelling across the abyss.
-We cannot make ourselves understood over the roar of the floodwaters in the final narrows.
-Joel points downstream towards the boat eddy.
+We cannot make ourselves understood over the roar of the remaining floodwaters in the final narrows.
+Joel points downstream towards the boat eddy then to his ear.
 Oh.
 Right.
+We move off in that direction.

 “Wait’ll YOU hear,” I respond.